jovanzigic/SPM1D_3DMotionAnalysis/README.md

 1. spm1dmatlab-master - the spm directory for matlab
 -should be part of the path when working with spm in matlab

-2. spm1d-master - the spm directory for python

-3. spm12 - the neuroimaging software

-4. literature - a few articles/notes I considered beforehand
+2. literature - a few articles/notes I considered beforehand

-5. Back Biomechanics - contains all notes/excel files/matlab files used for the study
+3. Back Biomechanics - contains all notes/excel files/matlab files used for the study

 a) In Back Biomechanics, there are text files that I used to document all of my testing procedure